 Trump has referred to Ryan with derogatory terms and attempted to silence her.
 Attacking CNN is a focal point in most MAGA rallies.

-For more behind the scenes information on the press and the Trump administration, April Ryan’s book
+For more behind the scenes information on the press and the Trump administration, April Ryan's book Under Fire: Reporting from the Front Lines of the Trump White House, is available here.

 "In Under Fire, Ryan takes us inside the confusion and chaos of the Trump White House to understand how she and other reporters adjusted to the new normal.
 She takes us inside the policy debates, the revolving door of personnel appointments, and what it is like when she, as a reporter asking difficult questions, finds herself in the spotlight, becoming part of the story."